jgdigitaljedi/video-game-db-supplemental-data/readme.md

 5. Integrate into my existing video game projects (most of which are private for now).

 ---

+## TODOs

+- Strip out tgdb from stats and fix missing scripts.
+- Reconfigure console list script to not use TGDB.
+- Create script to strip results with nulls in all data from final output files.
+- Get through the rest of the lists.
+- Create an API using collected data.
+- Get more data!

 ## Data Being Collected